MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -DisableInboundConnectionFiltering
-Removes whether to inspect only outbound connections.
+Indicates that the cmdlet removes whether to inspect only outbound connections.
 By default, Network Protection inspects both inbound and outbound connections.

 ```yaml